bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="If counter === imageCount, clone slides." />
 </p>

-So far, in our next click handler, we&apos;ve checked to see if the counter equals the image count.
+<p>So far, in our next click handler, we&apos;ve checked to see if the counter
+equals the image count.
 If it does, we have cloned the unordered list and then added it to our slider and then set it&apos;s position into the correct place.
 Then we animated the two unordered lists at the same time, the first one and the last one.
-We animated the last one, it&apos;s left position writes that the first picture is inside the window and we animated the first one off the left side of the slider.
+We animated the last one, it&apos;s left position writes that the first picture is inside the window and we animated the first one off the left side of the slider.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~ 347. after animation, remove slider (206) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">